1st January 2015

 3rd November 2014

 We have today published a timeline of our inquiry into the acquisition of communications data by police forces to identify journalistic sources.
 It can be downloaded here.
 It contains useful links to key reports, media articles and requests for information.
 We will be regularly updating the document over the coming weeks as our inquiry progresses.

 30th October 2014

-Joanna Cavan, Head of IOCCO attended the Parliament and Internet Conference.
+Joanna Cavan, Head of IOCCO attends the Parliament and Internet Conference.
 See following link for agenda http://parliamentandinternet.org.uk/wp-content/uploads/2014-PI-Programme-final1.pdf

 30th October 2014

 The Rt Hon.
-Sir Paul Kennedy and Joanna Cavan, Head of IOCCO gave evidence to the Intelligence Security Committee's (ISC) Privacy and Security Inquiry.
+Sir Paul Kennedy and Joanna Cavan, Head of IOCCO give evidence to the Intelligence Security Committee's (ISC) Privacy and Security Inquiry.

 6th-7th October 2014